LegendMind1/Hostinger-VPS-Guide-on-Ubuntu/Ubantu Firewall Installation in VPS.md

 ufw reset

 **Some usefull connection which You may want to allow**
-To Allow SSH Connection: ufw allow ssh or ufw allow 22/tcp
+To Allow SSH Connection: 'ufw allow ssh' or 'ufw allow 22/tcp'
-To Secure Web Server: ufw allow 80/tcp
+To Secure Web Server: ufw allow www or 'ufw allow 80/tcp'
-To Allow FTP Connection: ufw allow ftp or ufw allow 21/tcp and 20/ftp
+To Allow FTP Connection: 'ufw allow ftp' or 'ufw allow 21/tcp' and 20/ftp
-To Allow Web Server Profile: ufw allow www
+To Allow Web Server Profile: 'ufw allow www'